-The Group's share of profit of the joint venture is shown adjustments are made to bring the accounting policies in line with those of the Group.
+The Group's share of profit of the joint venture is shown on the face of the statement of profit or loss and other comprehensive income.

 In the application of the Group's accounting policies as described below, management is required to make judgements, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 These estimates and underlying assumptions are reviewed on an ongoing basis.